 Discover it Cash Back: Best for the holiday season

-Why we picked it: If you are signing up for the Discover it® Cash Back card for the first time and plan to do a lot of Amazon shopping throughout the holidays, this card may easily beat both of the other Amazon cards.
+Why we picked it: If you’re signing up for the Discover it® Cash Back for the first time and plan to do a lot of Amazon shopping throughout the holidays, this card may beat both of the other Amazon cards.

-Upon enrollment, the Discover it Cash Back offers 5% cash back on up to $1,500 in combined spending in categories that rotate quarterly (then 1%), and the fourth quarter category of 2022 (October through December 2022) includes Amazon.com purchases.
+Upon enrollment, the Discover it Cash Back offers 5 percent cash back on up to $1,500 in combined spending in categories that rotate quarterly (then 1 percent), and the fourth quarter category of 2022 (October through December 2022) includes Amazon.com purchases.
 Like some other Discover credit cards, the Discover it Cash Back doubles all the cash back that you earn in the first year.
-Essentially, you earn 10% cash back on Amazon purchases for a quarter of the first year.
+Essentially, you earn 10 percent cash back on Amazon purchases for a quarter of the first year.

 - Cashback Match at end of the first year